-21. To comply with convention obligations, several countries in the two biomes have developed sound national environmental policy and legal frameworks.
-Unfortunately, these frameworks are often not enforced because of a lack of funding, limited technical capacity, or political will in terms of different government priorities.
-According to the United Nations Environment Programme (UNEP), "Although some [African] countries have incorporated the Multilateral Environmental Agreements into national policies and framework laws, few have succeeded in achieving the enforcement of policies and laws" (UNEP 2006, p.
-501).5 On the positive side, Africa has a more advanced framework for environmental laws and constitutional rights than any other region, because of its long history of abuse by extraction industries.
+To comply with convention obligations, several countries in the two biomes have developed sound national environmental policy and legal frameworks.
+Unfortunately, these frameworks are often not enforced because of a lack of funding, limited technical capacity, or lack of political will because of different government priorities.
+According to the UNEP, "Although some [African] countries have incorporated the Multilateral Environmental Agreements into national policies and framework laws, few have succeeded in achieving the enforcement of policies and laws" (UNEP 2006, p.
+501).
+On the positive side, Africa has a more advanced framework for environmental laws and constitutional rights than any other region, because of its long history of abuse by extraction industries.
 African countries are more likely to have transparency laws, such as requiring all or some contracts related to oil, gas, or mining to be made public.

-5 African countries are not the only ones with weak enforcement.
+&lt;sup>5 African countries are not the only ones with weak enforcement.
 A recent UN report finds that while most countries in the world have environmental regulations, very few actually abide by them (UNEP 2019).